telerik/teststudio-docs/docs/features/scheduling-test-runs/stop-cancel-scheduled-job.md

 </tr>
 <table>

+## Delete the Physical File That Represents the Scheduled Job

-2.&nbsp; The scheduled job is actually a file on the disk on the machine which is hosting the scheduling server.
+The scheduled job is actually a file on the disk on the machine which is hosting the scheduling server.
 Just find and delete the file.

 - If you are running it locally, it will be located by default at **C:\Users\<yourUserName>\AppData\Roaming\Telerik\TestStudio\Scheduler\ScheduleStorage**